smallstep/docs/src/pages/docs/step-cli/reference/ca/token/index.md

 **--x5c-key**=`file`
 Private key `file`, used to sign a JWT, corresponding to the certificate that will be stored in the 'x5c' header.

+**--x5c-insecure**
+Use the JWT header 'x5cInsecure' instead of 'x5c'.

 **--sshpop-cert**=`chain`
 Certificate (`chain`) in PEM format to store in the 'sshpop' header of a JWT.